How to Do Alternate Nostril Breathing Step-by-Step

 🧘♀️ Tips for Success

-• If your nose is congested: Try a saline rinse first, or practice lying down with gentle breath awareness instead.
+- If your nose is congested: If you have a cold or allergies, do not force the air.
+Try a saline rinse first to clear the passages, or simply practice lying down with gentle breath awareness instead.

-• Don’t force it: If you feel dizzy or lightheaded, stop and return to normal breathing.
+- Don’t force it: Breathwork should never feel violent or stressful.
+If you feel dizzy, lightheaded, or panicked, stop immediately and return to normal breathing.

 🌱 Make It Your Recharge Ritual

-Alternate nostril breathing isn’t just a technique—it’s a doorway to self-awareness.
+Alternate nostril breathing isn’t just a technique, it’s a doorway to self awareness.
 Each cycle invites you to return to your breath, your body, and the present moment.
-Over time, you may notice you’re less reactive, more patient, and more grounded—even when life gets loud.
+It is a reminder that you always carry the tools for peace within you.
+Over time, you may notice that you are less reactive to stress, more patient with others, and more grounded, even when life gets loud.

 Ready for the real thing?
 Find a Recharge venue near you →